 Students, know your rights!

-This helpful tip sheet informs students over 18 of their rights to continue their education in high school, and guides them on attending a regular Department of Education high school or an alternative program.
+This tip sheet informs students over 18 of their rights to continue their education in high school, with options of attending general high school or an alternative program.

-The Office of Disability Employment Policy (ODEP) at the U.S. Department of Labor (DOL) and the LEAD Center have provided this Facilitator’s Guide to Self-Guided Discovery.
+The Office of Disability Employment Policy, Department of Labor, and the LEAD Center provided this Guide to Self-Guided Discovery.

-This site provides information on FDIC’s resources that support financial education and access to safe, affordable insured accounts for youth participating in employment programs.
+FDIC’s resources support financial education and access to safe accounts for youth in employment programs.

-A running collection of companies with active openings that hire remote employees who work from home due chronic illness, disability, or mental health condition.
+Updated list of companies with openings that hire remote employees who work from home.

 The YES!
 Center

-The YES!
-Center is a national Training and Technical Assistance Center that serves as a central source of information, expertise and comprehensive support for the Partnerships in Employment (PIE) state projects.
+Central source of information and support for the Partnerships in Employment state projects.

 AYPF Brief Examines Using ESSA to Improve Educational Services in Juvenile Justice Facilities

-This video explains how to apply for Federal jobs using a special hiring authority known as “Schedule A.” For individuals with disabilities.
+Apply for Federal jobs using a special hiring authority known as “Schedule A” for students with disabilities.